mozilla/extension-workshop/src/content/documentation/publish/site-permission-add-on.md

 ![Grant website permission to use the APIs screen](/assets/img/publish/site-permission-add-on-add.png "Grant website permission to use the APIs screen")

-If the user chooses to learn more they are taken to the [Permission request messages for Firefox extensions](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions) page.
+If the user chooses to learn more, they are taken to the [Permission request messages for Firefox extensions](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions) page.

 Your service can now access the APIs.

 However, there is no alert provided to your website that the extension has been installed.
-You may give the user an opportunity to retry granting permission after you have offered the add-on for installation.
+So, after offering the add-on for installation you should ask the user to try granting permission again.

 ## Example: WebMIDI